RolandMarchand/lazarus-manor/content/posts/abortion/index.md

 >
 >Many in the anti-abortion movement push for more support for pregnant individuals, such as better access to healthcare, social services, and other resources to help make parenting or adoption a more viable choice.

-It is true that adoption gives children a chance to live potentially fulfilling lives and that families unable to conceive greatly benefit from it.
+It is true that adoption offers children opportunities for fulfilling lives while benefiting families unable to conceive naturally.

-It is also well known that adoption services are underfunded and that the adoption process for qualified families is lengthy, difficult, and expensive.
-This difficult hurtle stops many families from adopting and orphans from being adopted.
-Further funding to the adoption sector could greatly improve the lives of both families and orphans.[^4]
+However, adoption services remain underfunded, and the adoption process for qualified families is often lengthy, complex, and expensive.
+These obstacles prevent many families from adopting and leave many children without homes.
+Additional funding for the adoption sector could improve outcomes for both families and children awaiting adoption.[^4]

-But regardless, adoption and abortion can coexist; there is nothing stopping orphanages from existing along with abortion clinics.

-There will be orphans of deceased or otherwise unavailable parents regardless of the popularity of abortions, and gynecologists can still offer abortion services regardless of the success of adoption centers.
+There will be orphans of deceased or otherwise unavailable parents regardless of the popularity of abortions, and gynecologists can still offer abortion services regardless of adoption rates.

-This point is a false dilemma, and thus is invalid.
+This argument presents a false dilemma and thus is invalid.

 #### 4b.
 Choosing Between Adoption and Abortion

 In regards to the moral choice of a pregnant woman contemplating both abortion and adoption, it is impossible to determine which option is the most moral.

-This situation falls under the concept of **moral incommensurability**, where two options uphold different moral values.
-In this case, abortion promotes personal autonomy, bodily integrity, choice of reproductive right, health and well-being, and gender equality while adoption promotes the value of a potential life, family, societal contributions, and child welfare.
+This situation is considered **morally incommensurabile**, since two options uphold distinct moral values.
+Abortion promotes personal autonomy, bodily integrity, reproductive choice, health, and gender equality, while adoption promotes potential life, family bonds, societal contributions, and child welfare.

-Since these different values do not share a common moral framework for comparison, they are considered incommensurable, and as such it is impossible to prove which is morally superior.
+These different values lack a shared moral framework for comparison, making them incommensurable.
+Therefore, proving one option morally superior to the other becomes impossible.

-This dilemma is non-conclusive.
+This dilemma remains non-conclusive.

 ### 5. Protecting and Valuing Vulnerable Lives